IljaTsapkov/HBase/README.md

 ![image](https://user-images.githubusercontent.com/70970346/167005555-5a315e5e-174f-4500-a268-6f6df679312f.png)
 Now you can start writing commands.

-First we will enter hbase shell, write 'hbase shell'
+First we will enter hbase shell, write `hbase shell`